• Skip to primary navigation

 • Feedback

 • Sweetcorn - this adds lots of colour to the dish.
-You could use canned or frozen, or even leftovers from our Grilled Corn.
+You could use canned or frozen, or even leftovers from our Grilled Corn or Air Fryer Corn.

 • Bell pepper - We used green and red peppers for a mixture of colour, but you can use any colour bell pepper.